-The overarching goal of our research program is to foster social-ecological urban research aimed at understanding these complex systems using a holistic, ecology of cities perspective while contributing to an ecology for cities that enhances urban sustainability and resilience.
+The overarching goal is to foster social-ecological urban research aimed at understanding urban ecosystems using a holistic, ecology of cities perspective while contributing to an ecology for cities approach to enhance urban sustainability.

-We have four, broad program objectives:
+We have six, broad program objectives:

 Follow CAP LTER researchers as they take you through their solutions-oriented, long-term projects throughout Central Arizona.
 Learn about topics such as urban heat and design, wetlands, stormwater, scenarios and more.